 My name is Lorraine Evelyn (Urban) Baushke and my pen name is Raine Baushke.
 I live and write in Bowling Green, Kentucky.
 My childhood (after age seven) was spent in the tiny town of Fountain, MI where my parents still live; after marrying the neighbor's grandson, I lived in various places in Michigan for twenty-five years before moving to Kentucky in 2000.
 I started my career co-owning a flower shop in Ludington, MI with my mother--twenty years of good memories.
 After moving to Kentucky and attaining an MPA, I taught American Government at the junior college level.
 Writing is my third career.

 Both books are available worldwide through Ingram Distribution.
 Order in your favorite bookstore.

 Many of us want to write a book and I was one.
 In 2013, I made a New Year Resolution to write a novel.
 I finished Missing in Montmartre (working title) in nine months, but it took three years of revisions and editing to polish the final product.
 It still needed work . . .

 The idea came from a contest on a writing web site.
-The challenge was to write the first sentence of a short story based on the photo of the a woman under water in a ball gown.
-(I ultimately purchased the photo rights for my cover).
+The challenge was to write the first sentence of a short story based on the photo of a woman under water in a ball gown.
+(I ultimately purchased the photo rights for my first cover).
 That sentence is long gone, but a novel materialized.

 My protagonist, Andre Gensonne found me.
 I don't know where he had hidden, but he exists now.
-That first line became Mystery in Montmartre.
+That first line eventually became Mystery in Montmartre.
 It was a journey that required a massive commitment, however, it was worth the effort.
 I hope you think so, too.